- Home >

 - strength;

-- type of constituent materials, which must possess certain attributes (hypo allergenicity, hygienic performance, etc.).
+- type of constituent materials, which must possess certain attributes (hypo-allergenicity, hygienic performance, etc.).

 These tests are carried out on all chair components and consist of applying forces that simulate those of normal use, in order to assess individual functional properties.
 Once the various tests have been passed, a test report is generally filled to certify the suitability of the product according to the reference standard.